Lord Advocate: 20th century reforms

-From 1707 to 1998, the Lord Advocate was the chief legal adviser of the British Government and the Crown on Scottish legal matters, both civil and criminal, until the Scotland Act 1998 devolved most domestic affairs to the Scottish Parliament.
+From 1707 to 1998, the lord advocate was the chief legal adviser to the British Government and the Crown on Scottish legal matters, both civil and criminal, until the Scotland Act 1998 devolved most domestic affairs to the Scottish Parliament.
 His Majesty's Government is now advised on Scots law by the Advocate General for Scotland.

-The Lord Advocate is not head of the Faculty of Advocates; that position is held by the Dean of the Faculty of Advocates.
+The lord advocate is not head of the Faculty of Advocates; that position is held by the dean of the Faculty of Advocates.